 After investigation, it was uncovered that Freeview boxes made by Bush, Daewoo, Labgear, Portland and Triax were unable to receive Freeview following this transmitter update.
 As a result, from the 28th of May 2008, households served by the Sutton Coldfield transmitter that owned one of these boxes, found they were left with a broken set-top box.

-Since then, we've had reports of these Freeview boxes "going dark" all across the UK, as the transmitter update has been rolled out to other regions, with the last round of updates completed in early August 2008.
+Since then, we started getting reports of these Freeview boxes "going dark" all across the UK, as the transmitter update has been rolled out to other regions, with the last round of updates completed in early August 2008.

 Which boxes are affected?

-We understand that the following Freeview set-top boxes are affected:
+We understand that the following Freeview set-top boxes stopped working in 2008:

 • Bush IDVCR01 - set-top box and video recorder